The San Xavier Mission - the "White Dove of the Desert"

 The San Xavier del Bac Mission was built between 1783 and 1797 by the Tohono O'odham tribe, under the direction of Spanish Franciscans.
 The mission opened Tucson's first public school in Nov.
 7, 1864.
 The Mission was created to serve the needs of the local community, the village of Wa:k (San Xavier District) on the Tohono O'odham reservation, southwest of Tucson, Arizona.

 Mission San Xavier del Bac is located southwest of Tucson, Arizona.
-This Spanish mission. founded in 1692 is commonly known by the nicknames "White Dove of the Desert" and the "Sistine Chapel of America."
+This Spanish mission founded in 1692 is also commonly known by the nickname of the "Sistine Chapel of America."

 The Church sits on 14 acres deeded to the Roman Catholic diocese of Tucson from an original grant signed in 1910 by President William Taft.